STAT545-UBC/STAT545-UBC-original-website/hw00_homework-guidelines.md

 If you already familiar with GitHub, edit the `README.md` any way you wish.

 If you are new to Git and GitHub, click on the `README` link in "We recommend every repository include a README ..." and you will be able to edit `README.md` in the browser and make your first commit.
+If you are still mystified by Git(Hub), you can use this browser-based method to edit `README.md` until you get more comfortable with using Git locally and pushing to GitHub.

-At the very least, change it to something like "This is the repository of Jenny Bryan," just to prove you have been there.
+__At the very least__, change it to something like "This is the repository of Jenny Bryan," just to prove you have been there.
 Practice making a link, for example, to the [main STAT545 webpage](http://stat545-ubc.github.io).
+Much better is to introduce yourself to the class; this page is private to STAT 545 but will be visible to all students and staff.
+Feel free to read up on Markdown and practice with some of the syntax.
+Here's a [simple example file](https://github.com/jennybc/2013-11_sfu/blob/master/simple-markdown.md), as automatically rendered by GitHub, and here is the [raw source](https://raw.githubusercontent.com/jennybc/2013-11_sfu/master/simple-markdown.md).

 ### Authoring Markdown files